arafatm/arafatm.github.io/secret/interview.system.design.md

 ### [CHAPTER 6: DESIGN A KEY-VALUE STORE](#chapter-6-design-a-key-value-store)
 - ![](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/06.03.png)
-- Understand the problem and establish design scope](#understand-the-problem-and-establish-design-scope)
+- Understand the problem and establish design scope
   - The size of a key-value pair is small: less than 10 KB.
   - Ability to store big data.
   - High availability: The system responds quickly, even during failures.